Concrete Innovation a discussion

 System and method for the enhanced electro-catalytic processes

-Inventor(s): Nicholas Eckelberry & Talbott Howard.
-Assignee: Eckelberry
+Nicholas Eckelberry & Talbott Howard.

 Strong Power NdFeB Magnetic Water and Magnetrolysis can be truck-mounted and run on the battery alternator, offering a method of producing in-situ MFTW nanobubble water.